Prospectus

 We provide an exciting and broad curriculum, full of creative arts, sports and personal/social development, as well as striving for high academic standards.

-Our most recent OfSTED was Good (May 2014) and we know that we have done many things to improve the school even further since then.
+Our most recent OfSTED was Good (November 2022) and we know that we have done many things to improve the school even further since then.
+In that inspection, were were graded Outstanding for both Behaviour and Personal Development.

 Our assessment results are usually above national and local averages and all groups of children tend to make better than average progress with us.